walterxie/assignment-prs/README.md

 # Assignment on PRS Calculation

-## GWAS
+## Data
 Find and download one of the following GWAS summaries, which are linked from GWAShare Center in LD Hub http://ldsc.broadinstitute.org

 1. __BMI__

-GIANT consortium: 2017 GIANT Gene-Physical Activity Interaction Meta-analysis
+### GIANT consortium: 2017 GIANT Gene-Physical Activity Interaction Meta-analysis
 Preprocessed: [bmi-sig5e-3.txt](bmi-sig5e-3.txt);
 Original: BMI.ACTIVE.ALL.AllAncestry.txt.gz.